kickingvegas/regfmt/README.md

 This project is a **work in progress**.

 **regfmt** is a command line utility to generate SVG diagrams for control register-style data formats.
-It is inspired by the *dformat* command from the *troff* family of tools, however re-imagined using contemporary file formats.
+It is inspired by the *dformat* command from the *troff* family of tools, however re-imagined using contemporary (circa 2022) file formats.

 # Features